Yes, it’s a tough one.

 - If you are not comfortable saying your prices, your leads will know, they will smell blood and they will pounce.

-Pick a comfortable price point and stick to it.
-How to price your services?
-The way it makes perfect financial sense – No apologies!
+Pick a comfortable price and stick to it.
+How do you price your services?
+Don’t follow a magic pricing formula that doesn’t exist.
+Set your prices the way that makes the most financial sense – No apologies!

 You are the one that gets to go out into the world and say, “This is how much MY TIME costs.”